 I’ve never really celebrated Valentine’s Day.
 And for the most part I never noticed the difference.
 Frankly, it all seemed a bit silly to me.

 What I wouldn’t give now for dinner alone together and a box of cheap confection.
-With five kids under 10, moments alone are like unicorns.
+With five kids under age 10, I know that moments alone are like unicorns.
 I’ve heard of them, I kind of believe in them, but I’ve never really seen one for myself so I can’t be sure.
-To wit, we can be standing in the kitchen, deep in the beginnings of a real conversation and someone races in, plants themself right in between us and starts talking.
+To wit, we can be standing in the kitchen, deep in the beginnings of a real conversation and someone races in, plants himself right in between us and starts talking.
 Do they not hear us talking?
-Does it looks like we’re each talking to ourselves, but just facing each other?
+Does it look like we’re each talking to ourselves, but just facing each other?
 I will never fully understand.

 “Um,” he says.
 “I’m actually in a meeting right now.”

 “Really?”
 I reply.
 “Can’t you just multitask, like I do?”
 I know this kills him because my version of multitasking usually involves writing a brief with a toddler underfoot, while simultaneously surfing the web for dinner ideas, all while fielding phone calls from school because someone has a fever above 99 degrees and someone else has been caught yo-yo-ing in class.
 Again.